awsdocs/aws-sam-developer-guide/doc_source/serverless-controlling-access-to-apis.md

 ```

 For more information about IAM permissions, see [Control Access to an API Using IAM Permissions](https://docs.aws.amazon.com/apigateway/latest/developerguide/permissions.html) in the *API Gateway Developer Guide*\.

-For a full sample application that includes a user pool as an authorizer, see [API Gateway \+ IAM Permissions Example](https://github.com/awslabs/serverless-application-model/tree/master/examples/2016-10-31/api_aws_iam_auth)\.

 ## Example: Defining API Keys<a name="serverless-controlling-access-to-apis-keys"></a>